nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 After you have installed _MyInsuRec_, you can
-1. Familiarise yourself with our [Terminologies](#23-terminologies) that are used throughout this User Guide.
+1. Familiarize yourself with our [Terminologies](#23-terminologies) that are used throughout this User Guide.
-2. Understand the [layout of the interface](#24-user-interface) you will be interacting with.
+2. Get to know the [layout of the interface](#24-user-interface) you will be interacting with.
 3. Follow this [step-by-step tutorial](#4-quick-start) to learn the basic features of _MyInsuRec_.
-4. Check out other advance features under [Features](#5-features) once you got the hang of the basic features.
+4. Check out other advanced features under [Features](#5-features) once you got the hang of the basic features.
-5. View our [glossary](#8-glossary) when you come across a unfamiliar term used.
+5. Refer to our [glossary](#8-glossary) when you come across a unfamiliar term used.

 <div markdown="block" class="alert alert-info">:information_source:
-For **experienced user**, you can look at the [Command Summary](#7-command-summary) for a summarised table of all the commands available.
+For **experienced users**, you can look at the [Command Summary](#7-command-summary) for a summarized table of all the commands available.
 </div>

 In the event where you encounter any trouble or issues, refer to our [FAQ section](#6-faq) or feel free to [contact us](#9-contact-us).

-We hopefully that this guide is helpful in smoothing out the learn curve for you!
+We hope that this guide is helpful in smoothing out the learning curve for you!

 --------------------------------------------------------------------------------------------------------------------